Tragelaphus eurycerus isaaci

 Mountain Bongo Antelope Recovery Program, Kenya

-This program aims to expand and manage in situ and ext situ bongo populations for repatriation, translocation, and eventual reintroduction into native bongo habitat.
+This program aims to expand and manage in situ and ext situ Mountain Bongo populations (Tragelaphus eurycerus isaaci) for repatriation, translocation, and eventual reintroduction into native bongo habitat.
 Ultimately these efforts compliment and help restore wild bongo populations throughout the Aberdares, Mau, Eburu and Mt.
 Kenya.

 On January 29, 2004, at 8:00 p.m., an Air Transport International DC-8 freighter touched down in Nairobi carrying 18 captive-bred mountain bongo antelope and two tons of antelope feed, consummating RSCF's 10-year campaign to repatriate bongo from the U.S. to Kenya.

-The mountain bongo repatriation project represents a rare milestone in wildlife conservation, aiming to restore a critically endangered flagship species to self-sustaining levels in the wild from captive U.S. zoo stock.
-The repatriated bongos are founders for a long-term breeding effort at the Mt.
-Kenya Wildlife Conservancy whose descendants will be gradually acclimated to the wild over future generations.
+The Mountain Bongo Repatriation Project represents a rare milestone in wildlife conservation, aiming to restore a critically endangered flagship species to self-sustaining levels in the wild from captive U.S. stock.
+The repatriated bongos are founders for a long-term breeding effort, with animals sent from the U.S. to Africa held in breeding groups gradually acclimated to the wild over future generations.
 Ultimately, the program seeks to restore a sustainable wild population within the Mt.
-Kenya World Heritage Site via close coordination with the Kenya Wildlife Service.
+Kenya World Heritage Site via close coordination with our program partners including Lewa Wildlife Conservancy, The Bongo Surveillance Project, Rhino Ark Charitable Trust, and the Kenya Wildlife Service.